Install Guides Parts Catalog Gallery Track Times Dyno Database Tech Info Gear

 I hope this helps.

-Originally Posted by the ronin
+the ronin said:

 What does Charlie's reflash have to do with my car..nuttin that's what...a 2ZZ is a 2ZZ., you cut and past like a freakin nut case on Lotus Talk about Celica this and my friends Celica that.
 Oh my friend did this and so on, but your just a freakin parrot who doesn't know squat himself....what the hell would my engine layout have to do with my engine output......Parrot Boy..